gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-applogic.md

 4. Reload the application

-    Now you can open dialog by clicking on the round action button at the bottom right corner.
+    Now you can open the dialog by clicking on the floating action button in the bottom right corner.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-07.png'>

-6. Create a widget for displaying items: `Item.ui.xml` and `Item.java`
+6. Create a `UiBinder` widget for displaying items: `Item.ui.xml` and `Item.java`

      * `Item.ui.xml`